CyberShadow/btdu/README.md

 Exports can be loaded with `--import`.
 Then, specify a file name instead of the filesystem path to sample.

 For a more portable (but less detailed) export, use `--du`; the resulting file should then be loadable by any disk usage analyzer which supports loading `du` output.

+### Comparing

+Use `--compare=BASELINE.json` to compare against a previously exported baseline. btdu will show size deltas instead of absolute sizes, making it easy to see what has grown or shrunk.

+For the most accurate comparisons, use deterministic sampling parameters: `-j1` (single process) and `--max-samples` (rather than `--max-time`).
+Use the same parameters when creating both exports being compared.

+Compare live sampling against a baseline:

+    # btdu -j1 --max-samples=10000 /mnt/btrfs --export=baseline.json --headless
+    # ... time passes, changes are made ...
+    # btdu -j1 --max-samples=10000 /mnt/btrfs --compare=baseline.json

+Compare two exported snapshots:

+    $ btdu --import new.json --compare=old.json

+Press <kbd>c</kbd> to sort by delta (largest changes first), and <kbd>s</kbd> to sort by absolute current size.

 License
 -------